 - a.
 Austin City Council Resolution No. 020418-40 required major City roadway projects to budget up to 20% for appropriate sidewalk and bicycle facilities.
 Major roadway projects initiated prior to adoption of this Complete Streets Policy shall continue to adhere to its provisions.
 In keeping with this Complete Streets Policy, available budget within the 20% criteria also may be allocated to address the needs of transit users; integrate Green Street practices, including street trees and landscape elements; and/or provide other amenities that invite walking and create a sense of place. - b.
 All City capital improvement projects, including roadways, initiated subsequent to the adoption of this Policy shall fully integrate its Complete Street goals and principles from the earliest project scoping and budgeting phases.
-As this Complete Streets Policy establishes higher and more comprehensive goals and criteria than Resolution No. 020418-40, it shall supersede it for roadway projects.
+As this Complete Streets Policy establishes higher and more comprehensive goals and criteria than Resolution No. 020418-40, this policy shall supersede it for roadway projects.
 All projects shall be initially defined such that the overall project budget is sufficient to assure conformance with this policy. - 2.
 Capital Improvement Projects.
-Consideration of this Complete Streets Policy shall be incorporated into the planning, scoping, budgeting, funding, design, approval and implementation process for all City facilities, roadways, and right-of-way infrastructure.
-As needed, the Capital Planning Office shall provide coordination and support.
-Departments shall consult the Long-range Capital Improvement Program Strategic Plan, the Capital Improvement Program Five-Year Plan, the Imagine Austin Comprehensive Plan and other relevant City master plans for guidance.
+Consideration of this Complete Streets Policy and its long-range goals shall be incorporated into the planning, scoping, budgeting, funding, design, approval and implementation process for all City facilities, roadways, and right-of-way infrastructure.
+The Capital Planning Office shall provide coordination and support.
+Departments shall consult the Imagine Austin Comprehensive Plan, Long-range Capital Improvement Program Strategic Plan, Capital Improvement Program Five-Year Plan, and other relevant City master plans for guidance.

 In planning and designing City projects that include or impact roadways, City Departments shall consult the Austin Transportation and Public Works Departments and shall consult City master plans and policies related to pedestrian, bicycle, transit, and vehicle transportation.
-All projects shall strive to advance multiple goals, including a high-quality public realm, placemaking, Green Streets, and economic development.
-City projects shall seek cost-saving opportunities that derive from the integration of multiple goals.
+All projects shall strive to advance and integrate multiple goals, including a high-quality public realm, placemaking, Green Streets, and economic development.
+City projects shall seek cost-saving opportunities through such integration.

 Projects shall anticipate opportunities to incrementally achieve fully complete streets and networks over time, and in future phases of work.
+Departments shall take care that their work does not adversely affect the pedestrian realm and opportunities for multimodal travel and facilities.

+Projects should anticipate funding needs and seek resources to acquire necessary right of way and/or easements.
 Where the costs of acquiring right-of-way to provide separate accommodations for each mode of travel are cost-prohibitive, innovative or multi-use facilities within the existing right of way that accommodate both pedestrians and bicyclists may be considered, if appropriate for the roadway and its context.